 GK – goalkeeper.
 Often only G is used.

-LW – left wing, similar to the left wing back, but usually with a primarily offensive task.
-In other word an offensive wing midfielder.
+LW – left wing.
+Similar to the left wing back, but usually with a primarily offensive task.
+In other words, an offensive wing midfielder.

 RW – right wing.
 The same as the left wing, but on the opposite wing.